VertexStudio/bioma/bioma_tool/README.md

 ### Key Features

 - **Standardized Communication**: Built on JSON-RPC 2.0, providing a reliable and well-understood foundation for client-server communication
-- **Flexible Transport**: Supports both WebSocket and stdio transports for versatile integration options
+- **Flexible Transport**: Supports WebSocket, SSE, and stdio transports for versatile integration options
 - **Tool Integration**: Define and execute custom tools with structured input/output schemas
 - **Resource Management**: Access and manipulate external resources with a unified interface
 - **Progress Tracking**: Monitor long-running operations with built-in progress notifications